anslan/BGE_biomonitoring_wf/docs/4amplicon_COI.rst

    96-well plates (*U-plate 1*).

-   *Note: The volume of beads may depend on the ratio choosen, this varies according to library quality and size.
+   *Note: The volume of beads may depend on the ratio chosen, which varies according to library size.
    A standard ratio of 0,8x is used, adding 8 µL of beads for 10 µL of sample.*

 2. Transfer the full PCR volume (10 µL) into the plate containing the KAPA HyperPure Beads, carefully pipetting the entire volume **up and